jasonbreimer/ogma/capstone/README.md

 Which car manufacturer or model should used car dealerships focus on to maximize value?

 #### Data Sources
-The source is a dataset (vehicles.csv) containing information on 426K used cars.
+The source is a dataset (vehicles.csv) containing information on 426K used cars also included in the /data directory vehicles.zip.
+The cleaned data file (capstone_ready.csv) has also been included and placed in the root directory called capston_ready.zip.

 #### Methodology
 1. Data Cleaning: Preprocess data to ensure accuracy.